MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/authorization/add.md

 ---
-title: "Adding Security Authorization &lt;add&gt; | Microsoft Docs"
+title: "Adding Security Authorization &lt;add&gt;"
 author: rick-anderson
-description: "Overview The &lt;add&gt; element of the &lt;authorization&gt; collection defines an authorization rule that will either allow or deny access to specified use..." ms.author: iiscontent
+description: "Overview The &lt;add&gt; element of the &lt;authorization&gt; collection defines an authorization rule that will either allow or deny access to specified use..." ms.date: 09/26/2016 ms.assetid: be1ace43-25a7-431b-8354-40ea6a2770f5 msc.legacyurl: /configreference/system.webserver/security/authorization/add msc.type: config
-manager: soshir
-ms.date: 09/26/2016
-ms.topic: article
-ms.assetid: be1ace43-25a7-431b-8354-40ea6a2770f5
-ms.technology: iis-config
-ms.prod: iis
-msc.legacyurl: /configreference/system.webserver/security/authorization/add
-msc.type: config
 ---